-Create your TPU VM by running the following command from a GCP Cloud Shell or your computer terminal where the Google Cloud CLI is installed.
+Create your TPU VM by running the following command from a Google Cloud Shell or your computer terminal where the Google Cloud CLI is installed.
+Replace the

 (vm)$ gcloud compute tpus tpu-vm create tpu-name \ --zone europe-west4-a \ --accelerator-type v3-8 \ --version tpu-vm-base